 - Our department features a Women in Neurology group to provide a regular venue for mentorship in professional and social settings.

 - Many of our faculty members and academic divisions feature scholarly work focusing on the influence of patient backgrounds on neurological disease.

 - Examples include the Women’s Brain Initiative and studies by the Clinical & Translational Neuroscience Unit (CTNU) on the role of gender and race in stroke diagnosis and treatment.

 - A total of 71 active research protocols involve diverse and important studies in neuro-oncology, stroke, dementia, movement disorders, multiple sclerosis, and other areas.
-Our infrastructure comprises a Vice Chair for Clinical Research, Hooman Kamel, M.D., D.Phil., and a Clinical Trials Director, Blagovest Nikolov, M.D. with a dedicated Neurology Clinical and Translational Research Committee whose faculty represents each subspecialty area and the representatives of the Residency Research Council.
+Our infrastructure comprises a Vice Chair for Clinical Research, Hooman Kamel, M.D., and a Clinical Trials Director, Blagovest Nikolov, M.D. with a dedicated Neurology Clinical and Translational Research Committee whose faculty represents each subspecialty area and the representatives of the Residency Research Council.
 This committee aims to promote success of ongoing and future clinical trials, with a focus on efficiency of clinical study set up, implementation, recruitment, and retention

 From left: Louise Klebanoff, Matthew Robbins, Rachna Malani, Moises Dominguez, Jasmin Harpe, Greta Strong, Janice Void, Susan Broner, Gail Forde, Belinda Marquis, Steven Karceski.
 Not pictured: Claire Henchcliffe, Joseph Safdieh.